 One of my thesis chapters reviewed examples of increases in appendage size relative to body size (and thus changing overall shape, hence the term "shape-shifting").
-This paper sparked a fair amount of media attention when it was published in Trends in Ecology and Evolution (see Media appearances tab).
+This paper sparked a fair amount of media attention when it was published in Trends in Ecology and Evolution (see Media appearances tab and our article for The Conversation).
 We then got the opportunity to respond to comment that was published about our paper, to discuss how allometry gets accounted for when evaluating Allen's rule.

 I also had the opportunity to write a News and Views article for Nature Climate Change about a paper published by them in 2022, looking at body size decreases in tree swallows.